Love Is Blind (American TV series)

 Love Is Blind is a reality television series on Netflix created by Chris Coelen and produced by Kinetic Content which ranks as the number one most-watched streaming original series of all time, in terms of total appearances on the Nielsen Streaming Top 10, and as the top unscripted streaming program of all time.
-Described as a social experiment where single men and women look for love and get engaged, all before meeting in person, the series has received mostly positive reviews from critics, winning three Critics Choice Awards and receiving five Emmy nominations as Outstanding Structured Reality Program.
+Described as a social experiment where single men and women look for love and get engaged, all before meeting in person, the series has received mostly positive reviews from critics, winning three Critics Choice Awards and receiving six Critics Choice nominations, in addition to garnering six Emmy nominations as Outstanding Structured Reality Program.

-Originally premiering on February 13, 2020, Love Is Blind has aired for eight seasons in the United States and been produced in eleven territories around the world including the United States: Love Is Blind: Brazil, Love Is Blind: Japan, Love Is Blind: Sweden, Love Is Blind: UK, Love Is Blind: Germany, Love Is Blind: Argentina, Love Is Blind: Mexico, Love Is Blind: Habibi and Love Is Blind: France.
-Love Is Blind: Italy is currently in production.
+Originally premiering on February 13, 2020, Love Is Blind has aired for ten seasons in the United States and also been produced in eleven other territories around the world including, Brazil, Japan, Sweden, United Kingdom, Germany, Argentina, Mexico, UAE, France, Poland, and Italy.
+Canadian, South African and Dutch editions of the show are also slated to release in 2026 and 2027.